Do you create content so amazing that it deserves to be paid for?

-While Patreon might have been your favorite choice of crowdfunding platform in the past, lately more and more people are looking for better alternatives.
+While Patreon might have been your favorite crowdfunding platform in the past, lately more and more people are looking for better alternatives.
 Essentially because of Patreon’s May 2020 update on charging sales taxes — on donation-based money.
 Further, Patreon’s increasing prices have forced some users to jump ship too.

 In other words, people who want to support you now have to pay taxes as if it’s a business transaction.

 That said, Patreon is still a great service with useful features, but if you’re not happy with them or just want to explore your options, I’ve compiled a list of 10 fantastic Patreon alternatives below.

 Patreon is a platform for creators to make money through the donations of paying fans.

 Usually, to collect money, you need to set up invoicing software or a virtual terminal for processing credit cards online, which is quite complicated.
 But Patreon offers creators their own space to interact with followers and get support from fans who love the creator’s work.

 Best for: Patreon is a platform for creatives of all types.
 Artists, musicians, vloggers, podcasters, dancers, and so on.
 And since they’ve been around for a very long time, their customer base size is very impressive too.

 - You receive consistent and reliable payments

 - Suitable for big-name creators with raving fans